 Parking or driving on sidewalks, landscaped areas, within fire and service lanes or generally in areas not designated for vehicular traffic is prohibited except as allowed in the Contract Documents.
 Violation of this requirement may result in ticketing and/or towing at the vehicle owner’s expense and suspension of progress payments.

-Temporary University parking permits may be purchased by contractor employees for use with their personal vehicles on an as available basis by contacting the Parking and Transportation office in the IMU Ramp Parking Structure.
+Temporary University parking permits may be purchased by Constructor employees for use with their personal vehicles on an as available basis by contacting the Parking and Transportation office in the IMU Ramp Parking Structure.

 e.
 Project Fencing Requirements: [Retain one (1) fencing paragraph below.
 Edit to suit project.]